MSD-Sistemas/SimStorm-Toolbox-Public/README.md

-# MSD Simulink Toolbox
+# SimStorm Matlab/Simulink Toolbox

-The **MSD Simulink Toolbox** provides a set of productivity functions designed to streamline modeling workflows in **MATLAB Simulink**.
+The **SimStorm Toolbox** provides a set of functions designed to streamline the typical tasks on modeling activities in **MATLAB Simulink**.
-These tools automate common tasks such as creating Goto/From blocks, generating input/output interfaces, and assigning signal names intelligently — improving model clarity and consistency.
+These tools automate common tasks as testing (including test execution, reports creation and expected/simulated results comparison), assignment of signal names (to improve model clarity and consistency), signal routing (with Goto/From blocks) and creation of input/output interfaces.
 ---

-## ⚙️ Installation
+## ⚙️ Download and Installation

-Just run following command in MATLAB command window:
+Just run the following command in MATLAB command window:

 ```matlab
 mkdir C:\MSD_Toolbox